Individual Graduation Plan Meeting (click the words for links to resources.)

 Trident Technical College has a lot of exciting events happening over the next couple of months.

-High school students, parents, school counselors, current college students curious if they qualify for LIFE and anyone else interested.
+- High school students, parents, school counselors, current college students who are curious if they qualify for LIFE and anyone else interested.
 Learn more here.

 College How to apply videos - South Carolina colleges explain how to navigate their applications.